dudupopkhadze/typescript-lox-interpreter/README.md

 - clone this repo
 - run `npm install`
-- run `npm run build` or `npm run build test.lox" if you want to interpret code from a file
+- run `npm run start` or `npm run start test.lox" if you want to interpret code from a file

 # Lox Description